Information About the Expansion of In-Person Learning

 We have been able to safely expand our transportation service without overcrowding buses and now can provide busing for students in grades K-8 living at least 1.75 miles from their school.

-Families of students returning in-person on April 5 were emailed specific information about their child’s bus schedule, including pickup and drop off location.
-Kindergarten and first grade students will be receiving a physical bus pass.
-Bus passes were mailed earlier this week.
-Students in grades 2-5 will not be receiving a bus pass and will only receive their bus information via email.
+Families of students returning in-person on April 5 and on April 26 were emailed specific information about their child’s bus schedule, including pickup and drop off location.
+Kindergarten and first grade students received a physical bus pass.
+Students in grades 2-8 will not be receiving a bus pass and will only receive their bus information via email.